Research

 Read the article here.

-Published in Politics & Gender, my article shows that senators’ sex drives their representation of women - women are more likely to talk about women’s interests.
+My article shows that senators’ sex drives their representation of women - women are more likely to talk about women’s interests.
 I also find that ideology, more than party discipline, affects senators quality of speech about women.

 From Private Influence to Public Amendment: The Senate’s Amendment Rate in the 41st, 42nd, and 43rd Canadian Parliaments